spring-epfl/synthetic_data_release/README.md

 python linkage_cli.py -D data/texas -RC tests/linkage/runconfig.json -O tests/linkage
 ```

-The results file produced after successfully running the script can be parsed with the function `load_results_mia` provided in `utils/analyse_results.py`.
+The results file produced after successfully running the script will be written to `tests/linkage` and can be parsed with the function `load_results_linkage` provided in `utils/analyse_results.py`.

 To run a privacy evaluation with respect to the privacy concern of inference you can run